 Buying online with Paypal includes paying by credit card.

-The graph illustrates the competitive progress amongst engineers to find a solution to the problem of collecting power for a manoeuvrable electric bus.
+A graph of early trolleybuses in service between 1900 and 1915, by collector system, illustrating the competitive progress amongst engineers to find a solution to the problem of collecting power for a manoeuvrable electric bus.
 Lombard-Gerin led from 1900 to 1905, apart from an ill-fated blip by Carl Stoll in 1904.
 Schiemann then held sway until 1907, when the subsidised Italian Cantano system led for 1908.
 Ludwig Stolls improved design then prevailed until 1914, when Schiemann derived systems, especially by Munro in Britain, dominated into the 1920s and onto the present day.